minapollmann/minapollmann/index.md

 <br>
 <br>

-Looking forward to being a Geopolitical Intern with Whitespacein summer 2022, and
+Looking forward to being a Geopolitical Intern with [Whitespace](https://inthewhitespace.com/) in summer 2022, and

 <br>